HabibiYou/bulletin/README.md

 # Actual steps to run this

+## PRE-REQ install all node_modules

+you will need to install all the node modules.

+Do this by running `npm install` and it install them all.

+be sure to be in the correct dir.

-We will need multiple terminals to run it.
+Next, We will need multiple terminals to run it. so create

 ## terminal 1: Create the fake server